 Verses 16 & 17 are phenomenal as we see the three persons of the Trinity interacting with each other!
 God the Father, God the Son, and God the Holy Spirit: "After his baptism, as Jesus came up out of the water, the heavens were opened and he saw the Spirit of God descending like a dove and settling on him.
 And a voice from heaven said, "This is my beloved Son, and I am fully pleased with him.""
 Jesus' baptism is very significant because it is the act that opens up the public ministry phase of Jesus' life.

 Now - I think what happens just after Jesus' baptism is something each of us should take heed of - the devil comes in full force after Jesus.
-I heard someone tell me just before I was baptized about 6 years ago that whenever we make a public declaration that we love God: the Father, Jesus the Son, & the Holy Spirit and that we want to follow Him, the devil and temptation very likely will appear.
+I heard someone tell me just before I was baptized many years ago that whenever we make a public declaration that we love God: the Father, Jesus the Son, & the Holy Spirit and that we want to follow Him, the devil and temptation very likely will appear.
 The devil isn't happy when we are moving forward in our love of Jesus and loving others - and he wants to derail it.
 And that's what we see here in chapter 4 - God: the Father, Jesus the Son, & the Holy Spirit have just declared "Game On!" with Jesus' public ministry via the baptism - and then who should show up coming after Jesus?
 If the devil showed up to tempt Jesus, don't you think he might try to show up in our lives when we are starting something big in our faith walk?
 Fortunately, Jesus gives us all the answers we need in chapter 4 to thwart the devil's attacks.

 Chapter 4 verse 4 I believe is one of the most important verses for us to commit to memory in all of the Bible: "But Jesus told him, "No!
 The Scriptures say, `People need more than bread for their life; they must feed on every word of God.'"
 (NLT).
 Or, you might recognize this verse a bit better in NIV format: "Jesus answered, “It is written: ‘Man does not live on bread alone, but on every word that comes from the mouth of God.'”
 This is such a powerful spiritual truth that Jesus is conveying - we will not live full and true lives if we live simply on bread alone.
 We need spiritual nourishment - food - from every Word of God.
 Where do we get this Word of God?
 You got it - the Bible.
 And note that Jesus says "every" word of God.
 This means the whole Bible is spiritual food for us.
 All of it.
 Not just the parts we like the best. :) We can learn something and be nourished by even the long genealogies!
 Seriously.
 So - I want to applaud you for going through the One Year Bible - you will be getting nourishment from "every" Word of God this year!
 Below is an oil painting by Juan De Flandes from 1504 - (he actually painted this piece for Queen Isabella of Spain's private altar at that time):